top of page

 Maureen Leisure, Co-Founder, retired from Emerson Climate Technologies as a Materials Analyst.
 During 23 years of service, she held positions in Customer Service, Shipping, Executive Secretary and then Materials Analyst.
 Changing Footprints is a dream come true and a wonderfully satisfying way of providing humanitarian aid and community service.
 She was awarded the 2009 DAR Good Citizenship Award and received the prestigious Jefferson Award in 2018.
 Maureen resides in Greenfield IN.
 She enjoys her 3 grown children and 14 grandchildren and is an avid sports fan.

-Amanda Wanlass, Board Vice-President, found her way to Changing Footprints when her church women's group charged her with finding a way to serve the Afghan refugees temporarily housed at Camp Atterbury in 2021.
+Amanda Wanlass, President of the Board, found her way to Changing Footprints when her church women's group charged her with finding a way to serve the Afghan refugees temporarily housed at Camp Atterbury in 2021.
 She fell in love with the work Changing Footprints does and the welcoming nature of the organization and has been volunteering ever since.
 In addition to her service on the board, she is a shoe sorting session leader, and heads up the community shoe rack program for the Indy North Changing Footprints location.
 She is also actively involved in environmental education and conservation nonprofit work.
 She enjoys reading, hiking and

 playing board games with her husband and five children.